Former Chief Justice of India

 Retired On12th May, 2010

-Justice Balakrishnan was born on 12 May 1945.
+Justice Balakrishnan was born on May 12th 1945.
 After completing his primary education, he got a bachelor’s degree in Science and attended Government Law College, Ernakulam.
-And enrolled in the bar on 16 March 1968.
-He built his practice around civil and criminal matters in Ernakulam.
+He enrolled in the bar on 16 March 1968 and built his practice around civil and criminal matters in Ernakulam.
 Within five years of practice, on 10 January 1973, he was appointed as a Munsif in the Kerala Judicial Service.
 However, he resigned to continue his practice in the High Court of Kerala.

-On 26 September 1985, Justice Balakrishnan was appointed as a Judge of the Kerala High Court.
+On September 26th 1985, Justice Balakrishnan was appointed as a Judge of the Kerala High Court.
 After twelve years of service, he was transferred to the Gujarat High Court in 1997.
-He was soon elevated as its Chief Justice on 16 July 1998.
-A year later which he was transferred to the Madras High Court as its Chief Justice on 9 September 1999.
-The next year, he was appointed as a judge of the Supreme Court on 8 June 2000.
+He was soon elevated as its Chief Justice on July 16th 1998.
+A year later, he was transferred to the Madras High Court as its Chief Justice on September 9th 1999.
+The next year, he was appointed as a judge of the Supreme Court on June 8th 2000.

 During his ten-year term at the Supreme Court, Justice Balakrishnan authored a total of 219 judgements and a part of 787 benches.
 He authored the most judgments in 2001: 44.